rdfuhr/BusyBezier/README.txt

 I am now going to add my first HTML and JS files to the repository.

 I added the HTML and JS files, but now it does not seem to let me checkout this README file, but perhaps by editing it, it will become visible.

+Now I am working with all three at a time, and they all seem visible.
+I will add more operations to point.
+But I may want to search the web for some examples.